Face Procedures >

 Facial Surgery, Botox Injections and Facelift in New York

-A facelift is surgery to remove excess skin from the neck and lower jaw line jowl to give the lower two-thirds of the face a more youthful and rested appearance.
-A facelift treats loose, sagging skin. facelift scars are hidden behind the ears in the hair and under the chin.
+A facelift / "mini" facelift / short-scar facelift is surgery to remove excess skin from the neck and lower jaw line and jowl to give the lower two-thirds of the face a more youthful and rested appearance.
+A facelift treats loose, sagging skin.
+Facelift incisions are well hidden behind the ears in the hair and sometimes under the chin.

-facelifts are most commonly performed on people age 40 to 70.
+Facelifts are most commonly performed on people age 40 to 80, but can be performed on younger or older patients depending on their needs.
 The results of a facelift can range from subtle to dramatic, depending upon aging changes that were present prior to surgery.